 Remembering Bernard Edwin Samuels

 Bernard Edwin Samuels’ grave is in Line J, Grave 4 at Carnmoney Jewish Cemetery, Newtownabbey, Co.
 Antrim.
 The young Flight Sergeant never married.
-He was survived by parents Harold and Rose of 5791 Plantagenet Avenue, Montreal.
+He was survived by parents Harold Samuels and Rose Samuels of 5791 Plantagenet Avenue, Montreal, Canada.
 He also had two brothers – Arthur Samuels and Private Peter Samuels of the Royal Canadian Army Service Corps – and a sister Ruth Estelle Samuels.